rcastellotti/papers/papers/dynamo.md

 The production use of Dynamo for the past year demonstrates that decentralized techniques can be combined to provide a single highly-available system.
-Its success in one of the most challenging application environments shows that an eventual- consistent storage system can be a building block for highly- available applications.
+Its success in one of the most challenging application environments shows that an eventual-consistent storage system can be a building block for highly-available applications.

 # ACKNOWLEDGEMENTS
 The authors would like to thank Pat Helland for his contribution to the initial design of Dynamo.
 We would also like to